 Location of Git repositories, default is the

 Gerrit supports several databases, by default it uses a preconfigured H2 database.

 Allows you to configure the port Gerrit is listening to, Gerrit by default listens on port 29418 for SSH access and on port 8080 for web access.
 This can be changed if the ports are already used.

-|Authentication method||The easiest way of configuring access to Gerrit is to use OpenID Single Sign-on which is also the default setting.
+Typical configuring to access the Gerrit server uses LDAP or OpenID Single Sign-on which is the default setting.
 Use ? to see all available settings for this option.
 For testing use "development_become_any_account".